axelarnetwork/webdocs/docs/setup/join.md

 [TODO add mainnet]

-!> :fire: [TODO fix] The Axelar Network is under development. **Do not transfer any real assets over the Axelar testnet.** Only use testnet tokens that you're not afraid to lose.
-Axelar is not responsible for any assets lost, frozen, or unrecoverable in any state or condition.
+!> The Axelar network is under active development.
+Use at your own risk with funds you're comfortable using.
+See [Terms of use](/terms-of-use).

 > [!NOTE] Choose to run your Axelar node in docker mode or binary mode.
 >